Code-Kaki/python-traininglabs/README.md

 ## Getting Started

 1. Download and install [Anaconda Individual Edition](https://www.anaconda.com/products/individual).
-2. Setup your conda environment by running this in your Anaconda Prompt
+2. Setup your conda environment by running this in your Anaconda Prompt.

-     `conda env create -f environment.yml`
+     ```conda env create -f environment.yml```

 Note: The environment setup will take some time to download required modules.